AT&T TV NOW Review 2020 (Formerly DIRECTV NOW)

 And you hate to see the recent loss of NFL SUNDAY TICKET, even if access to it through AT&T TV NOW was limited.

 Still, you get lots of sports love in each package, and the premium channel costs are on the low end of the price spectrum compared to some other streaming services.
-If AT&T TV NOW (formerly DIRECTV NOW) can bump up that itsy-bitsy teeny-weenie twenty-hour DVR storage limit and get NFL Network back in its channel lineup, we might start singing its praises again.
+If AT&T TV NOW can lower its package prices and get NFL Network back in its channel lineup, we might start singing its praises again.